uber-web/jazelle/README.md

 }
 ```

 ### Boolean hooks

 Boolean hooks are a special type of hook that can conditionally enable/disable jazelle behavior.
 They work by emitting `true` or `false` to stdout (must be the last thing emitted in the script).

+The `bool_shouldinstall` hook should echo either `true` or `false`.
+If false, calling `jazelle install` will bypass `yarn install`.
+This is useful if you have custom logic that caches installations or if you are using zero-installs.

 ```json
 {